jwalc/WeibullApp/README.md

-# Basic Weibull Analysis
+# WeibullApp v0.1

 ## About this project
-In this project I try to implement a few simple tools for some basic Weibull analysis.
-At the center of it all are estimation methods for quantiles of the Weibull distribution function.
-These will be used to estimate the parameters of the two-parameter Weibull distribution function.
-The functionalities shall be combined in a ShinyApp.
+In this project I try to implement a few methods for Weibull parameter estimation.
+At the heart of it all are estimation methods for quantiles of the Weibull distribution function.
+These are used to estimate the parameters of the two-parameter Weibull distribution function.
+The functionalities are combined in a ShinyApp.
 Functionalities will include:
   - Choosing example data sets
   - reading in own data